OSGeo/OSGeoLive-doc/en/quickstart/internationalisation_quickstart.rst

 The system menus and many of the applications will now appear in the language chosen.
 If a specific program continues to display in English, then the program doesn't have a translation available - please consider volunteering to write a translation.
 Contact the program of interest directly for more information.

-For additional languages see :menuselection:`Applications --> System --> Language Support` (Requires an internet connection).
+For additional languages see :menuselection:`Preferences --> Language Support` from the main menu.
+(Requires an internet connection).

 Keyboard Support
 --------------------------------------------------------------------------------
 International keyboard support is installed, but you will need to configure the system for your specific keyboard.
-To change settings open :menuselection:`Applications --> Settings --> Settings Manager` in the menu and double-click on :guilabel:`Keyboard` in the following dialog.
-Your password will be requested to allow configuration update, type "user" for the current user "user".
+To change settings open :menuselection:`Preferences --> Keyboard Input Methods` from the main menu and click on the :guilabel:`Input Method` tab.
+Next click on :guilabel:`Customize active input methods` and then on the :guilabel:`Select an input method` button.

-   #.
-Choose :guilabel:`Layout` tab in the Keyboard dialog
-   #.
-Disable the option :guilabel:`Use system defaults`
-   #.
-Click on button :guilabel:`Add` to add an additional layout
+Now click the :guilabel:`Add` button on the right to add an additional layout and then :guilabel:`Close` the IBus Preferences window.

-   #.
-Choose the preferred layout and
-   #.
-Select it in the Keyboard dialog
-   #.
-Go back to the main settings page (:guilabel:`Overview`)
-   #. :guilabel:`Close` the Settings Dialog and log out to apply
+You can now click on the keyboard icon on the lower desktop menu bar to select the active keyboard layout.